-USES: Exenatide is used along with other oral diabetes medications (e.g., metformin, chlorpropamide, glipizide, glyburide) and a proper diet and exercise program to control high blood sugar in people with Type 2 diabetes (non-insulin dependent diabetes).
+USES: Exenatide is used with a proper diet and exercise program to control high blood sugar.
+It is used by people with type 2 diabetes.
 Controlling high blood sugar helps prevent kidney damage, blindness, nerve problems, loss of limbs, and sexual function problems.
 Proper control of diabetes may also lessen your risk of a heart attack or stroke.

 HOW TO USE: Read the Medication Guide and the Pen User Manual provided by your pharmacist before you start using exenatide and each time you get a refill.
-If you have questions regarding the information, consult your doctor or pharmacist.
+Learn all preparation and usage instructions.
+If you have any questions, ask your doctor or pharmacist.

-Exenatide is injected under the skin (subcutaneous-SC) in the thigh, abdomen, or upper arm usually twice daily within the hour before the morning and evening meals (or before the two main meals of the day, approximately 6 hours or more apart).
-Exenatide should not be injected after a meal since it will be much less effective at that time.
+Inject this medication under the skin in the thigh, abdomen, or upper arm as directed by your doctor, usually twice a day.
+Injection should be done within 60 minutes before the morning and evening meals (or before the two main meals of the day, at least 6 hours apart).
+Exenatide should not be used after a meal since it will not work as well.